Beezid: Store

 In November 2013, the Beezid Store opened as a retail extension of the penny auction site, offering the same merchandise found in their auctions that could be purchased directly rather than having to be won in a bidding fee auction.
 The Beezid Store additionally allowed the members to sell their auction wins from Beezid directly.
 Upon winning an item, a user could choose to sell the item instead of claiming it, and other website visitors could then purchase the items in the store.

 Critical reception

-Beezid has drawn criticism of its business model for requiring the purchase of bids to participate, and for not disclosing the cost of bidding in their advertisements.
-Only one person can win any given auction, while the website profits from the bids spent by all the losing participants.
-Even the winner pays the cost in bids needed to win an item over and above the closing auction price.
+Beezid had drawn criticism of its business model for requiring the purchase of bids to participate, and for not disclosing the cost of bidding in their advertisements.
+Only one person could win any given auction, while the website profited from the bids spent by all the losing participants.
+Even the winner paid the cost in bids needed to win an item over and above the closing auction price.